SomethingGeneric/website/techjournals/Sophomore/Spring/sec-335/week2.md

 sudo nmap -sn 10.0.5.2-50 | egrep '[0-9]{2,3}\.' | awk '{n=split($0,a," "); print a[n]}' >> sweep3.txt
 ```
 There is probably a better way to strip away the rest of the nmap output than this awful `awk` syntax, but it does work.
+The AWK script was adapted from [this post](https://stackoverflow.com/a/39703302)